 The Risk Management and BCM Committee analyzes and evaluates the impact and frequency of key risks in management, business, compliance, sustainability, and other areas, and then reviews and organizes them into a risk map four times a year.
 In addition, in order to effectively monitor ERM, we have established Key Risk Indicators for all key financial and non-financial risks, which measure the signs of potential risks and the progress of countermeasures.
-By establishing quantitative indicators as much as possible through sensitivity analysis and other means, we can visualize the signs of risk occurrence, impact, and the status of responses, and promptly reflect them in management.
+By establishing quantitative indicators as much as possible through sensitivity analysis and other means, we can visualize the signs of low